VPNArea isn’t one of the better-known names in the VPN world but it certainly should be.

 Speed & Reliability

 VPNArea offers solid performance on local connections but isn’t quite as reliable over longer distances.
 Connecting to nearby servers will provide you with speeds more than quick enough for streaming on multiple devices at once, though.

 Downloads peaked at almost 70Mbps in the UK and averaged around 50Mbps across the rest of Europe.
 Connecting out to the US East Coast you can expect downloads of over 30Mbps, which was a pleasant surprise, even if connecting out to Australia failed to produce a paltry 10Mbps.

 Uploads were surprisingly even better than downloads, consistently coming in at 60Mbps+ on local connections, and latency was low too.
 Combined with P2P-optimized servers and a strict zero-logs policy, this makes VPNArea an excellent choice for torrenters.

 To read about our speed testing methodologies, please read How We Review VPNs.

 A choice of 42 servers spread over 11 different US cities is great for users that need to drill down to a specific state for whatever reason.
-There’s also a choice of five cities in Australia, four in the UK, three in Canada, and at least two in a handful of countries not usually so well-served, including Austria, Brazil and South Africa.
+There’s also city-level choice in a handful of other popular locations.

 You can find the complete list of VPNArea server locations by country and city on their website below.